Bury Me in St. Paul

 If this were the only reason for revolution – Lea says – it would be enough.
 But there are plenty of other reasons as well.

-In the city we grow comfortable with the recurrent cry of sirens.
-Police, ambulance, fire truck… and the siren calls of the fille de joie, men and women of 3rd St. The sirens that come every night to announce curfew are a more recent addition, the result of protests turned violent after dark and the mayor’s desperate attempt to restore orderand maintain peace on the streets.
 Our street is relatively calm.
 The protests take place in the financial and retail districts by the state capitol and the city’s downtown – symbols of government and commerce, the two cultural components ruling our lives with increasingly hard-fisted mentalities.
 And this is not by accident: Neighborhoods and residential areas (homes of people) are not considered effective targets, even if there are villains hiding inside.

 We are in the dining room downstairs.
 Lea comes to me shirtless in the heat.
-Pale light from the lamp in the corner cuts across her skin with a coruscated glow that semaphores like the city grid.
+Pale light from the lamp in the corner cuts across her skin with a coruscated glow that semaphores like the street lamps of the city grid.
 She moves with slow certainty, deliberate in her movements, each step taken with care.
 She stands before me, one leg crossed over the other, her hands on her hips and her hips raised to the side.
 She sings softly beneath her breath.
 In winter we need blankets, coats, scarves, mittens, and hats to keep our bodies warm.
 Clothing is optional in summer.
 As she grinds her hips into mine like corn into meal.

 Here we’re completely free, she says in my ear.
 And we should enjoy it while it lasts.